abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 Here, `Arc<Mutex<Option<NodeClient>>>` is a type that represents a shared ownership smart pointer (`Arc`) to a mutable lock (`Mutex`) that guards an optional value of type `NodeClient`.
 The `Mutex` is used to ensure that only one thread can access the `NodeClient` at a time.

-This is necessary because the `tokio` library is used for asynchronous programming, which means that multiple tasks can concurrently on different threads.
+This is necessary because the `tokio` library is used for asynchronous programming, which means that multiple tasks can run concurrently on different threads.
 By using `Arc`, each task can have a reference to the same `provider` variable, and the variable will be deallocated only when the last reference is dropped.

 ---